mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 In time of war, some subsector commands could expect to receive cruisers or even battleships transferred from Sector command or brought in as reinforcements for important subsectors.
-The ‘fortress’ worlds with their own powerful forces should be able to provide for their own defence, but the rest of the subsector would be vulnerable until the Sector Fleet could drive any invaders out.
+The 'fortress' worlds with their own powerful forces should be able to provide for their own defence, but the rest of the subsector would be vulnerable until the Sector Fleet could drive any invaders out.
 A significant Marine force is maintained at the naval bases of